sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 wiz_eks_challenge{nothing_can_be_said_to_*REDACTED*}'
 ```

-So lets submit that and move onto the next one!
+So let us submit that and move onto the next one!

 # Challenge 3
 The hint is: